Hacky sack: History

 Footbag-like activities have existed for many years.
-The game is similar to traditional Asian games of kicking the shuttlecock, known as jianzi or chapteh.
-The game is also similar to some South East Asian games, such as chinlone, sepak takraw and sipa.
-This game is known as jegichagi (제기차기) in Korea.
-The Wu Style Tai Chi Chuan practice dates back to at least the 1930s, and French policemen are seen playing a shuttlecock game in the 1955 American film To Catch a Thief.
-The same principle is applied in football-playing countries in activities of freestyle football and keepie uppie.
+The game is similar to the Japanese game of kemari, and some South East Asian games, such as chinlone, sepak takraw and sipa.
+The same principle is applied in association football–playing countries in activities of freestyle football and keepie uppie.
+It is also similar to traditional Asian games of kicking the shuttlecock, known as jianzi, chapteh, đá cầu, and jegichagi.

-The current Western incarnation of the sport was invented in 1972 by Mike Marshall and John Stalberger of Oregon City, Oregon, US with their "Hacky Sack" product, the rights to which are now owned by Wham-O. Although Marshall suffered a blood clot and fatal heart attack in 1975, Stalberger continued the business.
-It gained national popularity in the early 1980s, and Stalberger sold the title to Wham-O in 1983.
+The current Western incarnation of the sport was invented in 1972 by Mike Marshall and John Stalberger of Oregon City, Oregon, US with their "Hacky Sack" product, the trademark rights to which are now owned by Wham-O. Although Marshall died in 1975, Stalberger continued the business.
+It gained national popularity in the early 1980s, and Stalberger sold the trademark to Wham-O in 1983.

 Equipment

 For circle kicking, it is very common to use a crocheted footbag, which is usually filled with plastic beads.
 Casually, footbags are often differentiated as normal (indicating a plastic-pellet filling), or as "dirt bags" or "sand hacks" (indicating a sand filling).

 In the freestyle footbag discipline, a 32-panel bag is the generally accepted standard (the number of panels on commercially available bags can range from 2 to 120 panels).
 Stitchers generally use Plastic Poly Pellets, sand, BB's, steel shot, lead shot, seed bead, or tungsten shot as filler.
 Most professional stitchers use a custom combination of different fillers to make the bag play better.
 Bags usually weigh between 40 and 65 grams, depending on the type of filler and amount of filler used.
-32-panel bags do not stall as easily as a "dirt bag" or "sand hack", but set truer from the foot, allowing for more complex tricks.
+Thirty-two-panel bags do not stall as easily as a "dirt bag" or "sand hack", but set truer from the foot, allowing for more complex tricks.
 Professional footbags are usually made out of the fabrics ultrasuede light, facile, or amaretta (a sub-brand of Clarino artificial leather).
 While these bags can last a long time with proper care, they are quite fragile relative to their more common crocheted cousins.

 The footbag net discipline uses a distinct bag, characterized by a harder outer surface than other footbags.
 These bags are not suitable for freestyle, and vice versa.

 There are also several novelty products available, including glow in the dark, chain mail, and even flame retardant bags that can be set on fire and played with.
 The fire footbag has been banned in South Australia.